Nylander's 3 goals help Maple Leafs outlast Bruins 6-5

 Brown banged home a shot from the slot to put Toronto back ahead, but Bergeron tied it again with 2:54 to play.

 Van Riemsdyk scored from the right point, beating a screened McIntyre.
+His younger brother, Trevor, also had a late game-winning goal Saturday, helping the Chicago Blackhawks beat the Dallas Stars.

-One of the loudest cheers of the night came when highlights of each of the Patriots' four Super Bowl victories was played on the Jumbotron - the biggest roar came on the clip of Malcolm Butler intercepting a pass at the goal line in 2015.
+One of the loudest cheers of the night came when highlights of each of the Patriots' four Super Bowl victories were played on the Jumbotron - the biggest roar came on the clip of Malcolm Butler intercepting a pass at the goal line in 2015.

-Seconds later, Toronto moved ahead 2-1 when Adam McQuaid's bad clearing pass caromed off the boards and ended up with van Riemsdyk alone in front.
+Seconds later, Toronto moved ahead 2-1 when McQuaid's bad clearing pass caromed off the boards and ended up with van Riemsdyk alone in front.
 He tucked a shot under Rask's pads at 8:31.

 On the ensuing shift, Bruins defenseman Kevan Miller fell down at center ice and Nylander broke in alone on a 2-on-1 rush before firing a wrist shot over Rask's left shoulder.
-Bruins coach Claude Julien called timeout after the goal.
+Julien called timeout after the goal.

 With McQuaid in the penalty box for holding, Nylander completed his hat trick and made it 4-1 by slipping a wrist shot into the net at 10:17.